dangbert/playground/database/MERN/README.md

 https://medium.com/swlh/how-to-create-your-first-mern-mongodb-express-js-react-js-and-node-js-stack-7e8b20463e66
-(consider doing this in typsecript to the exten possible)
+(consider doing this in typescript to the extent possible)

 see also: https://github.com/samaronybarros/movies-app